philoxenos/Go-Minio/README.md

-# Go MinIO API Tester
+# Go MinIO API Documentation

 A simple Go API designed to test and interact with a MinIO object storage server.
 This API provides basic CRUD (Create, Read, Update, Delete) operations, file listing, and real-time bucket monitoring, all accessible via a standard HTTP interface.